roblanf/sangeranalyseR/docs/source/content/advance_user_SangerRead_fasta.rst

 Creating *SangerRead* instance from **FASTA**
 ---------------------------------------------

 After preparing the *SangerRead* input **FASTA** file, the next step is to create the *SangerRead* S4 instance by running :code:`SangerRead` constructor function or :code:`new` method.
 The constructor function is a wrapper for :code:`new` method which makes instance creation more intuitive.
 Most of the input parameters have their own default values.
 In the constructor below, we list important parameters.
 The filename is assigned to :code:`readFileName`.
 Inside **FASTA** file, the string in the first line after ">" is the name of the read.
-Users need to assign the read name to :code:`fastaReadName` which is used to match the target read in **FASTA** input file. :ref:`Figure 2<SangerRead_fasta_input_file>` is a valid **FASTA** file and the :code:`fastaReadName` equals :code:`ACHLO006-09[LCO1490_t1,HCO2198_t1]_Forward.ab1`.
+Users need to assign the read name to :code:`fastaReadName` which is used to match the target read in **FASTA** input file. :ref:`Figure 2<SangerRead_fasta_input_file>` is a valid **FASTA** file and the value of :code:`fastaReadName` is :code:`ACHLO006-09[LCO1490_t1,HCO2198_t1]_Forward.ab1`.

 .. code-block:: R